tcg-digital-us/ezextend-custom-component-dev-doc/src/custom_component/add_entry.rst

    const color = 'rgb(203 203 203)';
    ...

-If we run ezeXtend in `Development Mode <../setup.html#development-mode>`_, we can see our component that has yet to be created listed as an option in the component sidebar:
+If we run ezeXtend in `Development Mode <../setup.html#development-mode>`_, we can see our component that has yet to be created listed as an option in the component sidebar.
+This is shown in :numref:`add-entry`.

+.. _add-entry:
 .. figure:: /_static/images/add_entry_1.jpg
    :align: center

+   A new custom button entry listed in the widgets sidebar.
+|